-ВАТСН in batch mode, the value returned is the batch job fd; in interactive mode the value is undefined.
-DATE the value returned is the current date in the format mm/dd/yy or dd/mm/yy depending on the format selected at OS/32 sysgen. ЕОТ the value returned is the last end of task code generated.
+- BATCH in batch mode, the value returned is the batch job fd; in interactive mode the value is undefined. - CSS the value returned is the 5-digit, current CSS account number with leading zeros. - DATE the value returned is the current date in the format mm/dd/yy or dd/mm/yy depending on the format selected at OS/32 sysgen.

+- EOT the value returned is the last end of task code generated.
 A maximum of four digits is allowed.
-Leading zeros are dropped.
-GROUP the value returned is the five digit current group account number with leading zeros.
-INTERACT I VE in interactive mode the value returned is the interactive device name; in batch mode the value is undefined.
-PRIVATE the value returned is the five digit current private account number with leading zeros.

-TIME causes the current time (hh:mm:ss) to be returned.

-USERNAME causes the current username to be returned.
+Leading zeros are dropped. - GROUP the value returned is the five digit current group account number with leading zeros. - INTERACTIVE in interactive mode the value returned is the interactive device name; in batch mode the value is undefined. - PRIVATE the value returned is the five digit current private account number with leading zeros. - TIME causes the current time (hh:mm:ss) to be returned. - USERNAME causes the current username to be returned.